disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/collect2dnode.md

 Where the `Calculate*` nodes are responsible for calculating quantities, the `Collect*` nodes are responsible for accumulating averages, typically in histogram format.

 `Collect2D` accumulates a histogram over two dimensions using target values taken from two `Calculate*` nodes, over a specified range and binwidth for each dimension.
 The values are treated as a pair giving the {x,y} coordinate to bin in the histogram.
-No post-processing (e.g. normalisation) is performed by `Collect2D` - see the {{< gui-node "Process2D" >}}for processing options.
+No post-processing (e.g. normalisation) is performed by `Collect2D` - see the {{< node "Process2D" >}}for processing options.

 ## Branching